 The MD Anderson Proton Therapy Center is located just south of the Texas Medical Center in Houston, and offers a wide variety of lodging options.

-Visit the Guide to MD Anderson Lodging Information for details, to review and print the list of hotels, apartments, RV parks and other accommodations in or near the Texas Medical Center.
+Visit the Traveling to Houston page for details, to review and print the list of hotels, apartments, RV parks and other accommodations in or near the Texas Medical Center.
 This list is updated frequently for your convenience.

 The Arts and Museums

 There are many theaters and museums near the Proton Therapy Center, as well as all over Houston.
-Here are some of the popular attractions:
+Popular attractions include: